OpenFn/ConSoSci/docs/5-asana.md

 Jobs Description:
 1. A first OpenFn job is used to send a `getTask` request to Asana to  (using the `project gid`), to retrieve the gids of all the associated fields from the Asana project.
 Note: the Project gid and task gid are found in the Asana project URL, which usually has the format:`https://app.asana.com/0/<Project_gid/list`.
 The output of `state.data` contains the gids for all the Asana fields, otions and labels.
-Finally, this job is used to  create a mapping table of Kobo field response choices to their respective Asana custom_fields_choices gids
+Finally, this job is used to  create a mapping table of Kobo field response choices to their respective Asana custom_fields_choices gids.
+It also generates and logs a set of statements that can be inserted into Fn blocks in the main upsert job (Job #3).

 2. On a timer-basis, a second OpenFn job fetches all Kobo survey submissions where form `name` matches "SSMT GRM Intake Form Template" with a specific `uid`.